Elementor Pro does not work

 If you cannot edit when you activate Elementor Pro, check the following:

-- Enable the editor loader method in the Settings of Elementor in Advanced on your WordPress Dashboard.
+- Enable the editor loader method in the Elementor > Settings > Advanced on your WordPress Dashboard (if the issue happens on a specific server).

 - Deactivate your plugins besides Elementor and Elementor Pro and check if it solves the issue.
-Switch to a default theme of WordPress such as Twenty Seventeen and verify if it fixes the problem.
+Switch to a WordPress default theme (temporarily) such as Twenty Nineteen and verify if it fixes the problem.

 - Ask your hosting company to deactivate ModSecurity via your Cpanel to troubleshoot.
 Some configurations set via this firewall can block Elementor Pro.
 Instead of deactivating ModSecurity, they can check the error logs of ModSecurity to figure out if some rule of this firewall is not leading to the issue.
 Memory limits added via this firewall can prevent Elementor Pro from working.